 - $20 per certificate plus $1 per page for certified copies of pages attached to each certificate.

 When do I pay for the information provided?

 We do not ask for payment if the total charges are less than $10.
 We may alter this general rule in certain circumstances, although typically not by a significant amount.
 If you are concerned about the cost of a request, please feel free to contact one of our attorneys.
 If the estimated cost exceeds $40, an itemized written statement of the cost will be provided, as well as less costly alternatives, if available.

 You must respond in writing within 10 days after the date the estimate is sent either accepting the cost or the stated alternative.
 If no response is received, your request will be considered withdrawn.

-We normally will provide the requested documents prior to payment and invoice you for the charges.
-If the estimated cost exceeds $100 and we have provided you with the written estimate described above, we may require that you provide a deposit in that amount prior to fulfilling your request.
+We normally provide the requested documents prior to payment and invoice you for the charges.
+If the estimated cost exceeds $100 and we provided you with the written estimate described above, we may require that you provide a deposit in that amount prior to fulfilling your request.
 If you have an unpaid invoice from a previous request, you will be required to pay for the present request in full prior to delivery.
 In addition, if previous unpaid invoices exceed $100, we will require a deposit equal to the previous unpaid invoices before we prepare a response to the present request.